Study Abroad Program Overview

 section to see current or past calendars.

-late June to late August
+mid June to late August

 "I was able to attend several events that helped expose us to the culture of Singapore or some of the highlights of the country.
-It also gave us the opportunity to bond with other students studying abroad." -- UCEAP A*STAR Participant Summer 2015
+It also gave us the opportunity to bond with other students living abroad." -- UCEAP A*STAR Participant Summer 2015

 Students live at housing of their choice within the greater Singapore area.
 Students are responsible for finding their own housing and will need to be mature and independent in their lifestyle.
 More information on housing